 Tulsa City-County Library was designated a selective federal depository in 1963 and a full state depository in 1978.
 Currently, the library is a mostly online depository, receiving only the FDLP basic collection in print.

 Accessing the Collection

 The Tulsa City-County Library (TCCL) offers the public free access to Federal Government information in print, microform and electronic formats.
 As a participant in the Federal Depository Library Program (FDLP), TCCL follows the principle of free access governing use of depository materials as provided in Section 1911 of Title 44, United States Code.

 All of the federal, state, and local publications part of the Research Center collections.
 Many federal and state publications are available for checkout and can be routed to a branch library of choice.
-For assistance accessing these collections phone the Documents Department (918-549-7430) or Customer Care (918-549-7323), or Ask a Question online.
+For assistance accessing these collections, phone Customer Care (918-549-7323), or Ask a Question online.

 TCCL's federal and state publications are included in the library's online catalog.
 Access to city and county publications is currently available by authoring agency and title only.
 Librarians are available to aid in locating materials in these areas.

 Public access to FDLP and State of Oklahoma information on the Internet and in other electronic formats is free of charge, though printing fees do apply.
 The use of library computers to access electronic formats is defined in the Library's Computer Use Policy.
 Tulsa City-County Library does use filtering software on all of its workstations and WiFi network.